NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-28-political-stances-lda.md

  <a id="#findings"></a>
 ### LDA Findings

+The largest portion of the data collected was the Climate Policy, thus 18 topics were selected to be allocated by LDA.
+This choice is supported by identifying both the elbow in prior LDA testing and the visualization provided here.
+Topics are identified to illustrate different concerns or facets of climate policy.
+Many topics are concerned about ecological health, chemical regulations, climate mitigation, or water safety.
+These topics demonstrate the range of climate realted issues since the 1970s.

+For both Party Platforms and News Clustering partisan affiliated words are colored in accoradance to the traditional colors associated with political parties.
+Specific named entities were not present in proposed climate bills which is why they are not labeled in this way.

 <div style="display: flex; flex-direction: column; justify-content: center; align-items: center;">
   <iframe src="/assets/images/lda_climate_bills.html" width="100%" height="650px" allowfullscreen></iframe>
 </div>